sakerrr/guzzle-logger/README.md

 <p>
 </p>

-This middleware will take care of logging all your request and responses.
+This middleware will take care of logging all your requests and responses.

 ## Install